dfinity/portal/docs/developer-docs/quickstart/network-quickstart.md

 1. Check that you are in the root directory for your project, if needed.

-2. Check the current status of theicand your ability to connect to it by running the following command for the network alias `ic`:
+2. Check the current status of the IC and your ability to connect to it by running the following command for the network alias `ic`:

         dfx ping ic